ligolang/ligo/gitlab-pages/docs/language-basics/tezos-specific.md

 Often you want to get the address of the contract being executed.
 You can do it with `self_address`.

-> ⚠️ Due to limitations in Michelson, self_address is only allowed in top-level expressions.
-Using it in a function will cause an error.
+> ⚠️ Due to limitations in Michelson, self_address in a contract is only allowed at the entry-point level.
+Using it in a utility function will cause an error.

 <!--DOCUSAURUS_CODE_TABS-->